continuedev/continue/docs/docs/customize/slash-commands.md

 ### `/Share`

-Type "/share" to generate a shareable markdown transcript of your current chat history.
+Generate a shareable markdown transcript of your current chat history.

 ```json title="config.json"
 {